 Dried Beans Versus Canned - A Cost Analysis

 Economically speaking, dried beans are a better alternative to canned beans.
 Let's take a look:

 - A 1-pound bag of black beans costs, on average, about $1.50 and yields approximately 6 cups of cooked beans.

 - The cost of a can of beans is all over the place, but as an average, they're about $1 per can.
 A 15.5-ounce can of beans contains about 2 cups, so it would cost about $3 for 6 cups of beans.
 Double the price of dried beans.

 Of course, these prices are just averages and the savings could be a lot more or less depending on which brands of beans you're comparing.
 But you get the point.
 There is a definite price advantage to dried beans versus canned beans.
 If you eat a lot of beans as we do, this cost savings can add up!

 To Soak or Not to Soak Beans...That is the Question!

 I used to avoid dried beans because I could never get my act together and remember to soak my beans the night before.
 With the instant pot this is not a problem anymore!
 I can do crazy things like decide mid-morning to have rice and beans for lunch, and actually make it happen!
 I can go from dried beans, to perfectly cooked beans in about an hour.

 There is a lot of debate out there about whether or not to soak beans before cooking.
 Soaking beans can make them less flavorful and reduce some of their water-soluble nutrients.
-But, people that are new to eating beans, or experience a lot of flatulence say that soaking them helps their bodies digest them better.
+But, people who are new to eating beans or experience a lot of flatulence say that soaking them helps their bodies digest them better.
 I believe this is true, but there are ways around this.
-Here's some ways you can have your un-soaked beans and eat them too!
+Here are some ways you can have your un-soaked beans and eat them too!